-During 2015/16, the ICO carried out an investigation into practices in charity fundraising and some charities’ compliance with the laws that protect privacy and prevent nuisance phone calls.
-This resulted in us fining two charities in December 2016 for breaking the law when handling donors’ personal information.
-Our investigation into other charities is nearing conclusion.
+Between 2015 and 2017, the ICO carried out an investigation into practices in charity fundraising and some charities’ compliance with the laws that protect privacy and prevent nuisance phone calls.
+This resulted in us fining 13 charities for breaking the law when handling donors’ personal information.
+Two charities were fined in December 2016 and 11 in April 2017.

 What have charities been doing?

 Some charities profile their donors based on their wealth.
 They hire companies to investigate income, property values, lifestyle, and even a person’s friendship circles in order to find the most wealthy and valuable donors.
 These companies also identify donors they believe charities should target because they are most likely to leave money in their wills – they call this legacy profiling.

 Donors are oblivious to this practice.
 If you don’t know it’s happening, you can’t object.